johanhenriksson/goworld/README.md

 # goworld

-*Recently revived after about 3 years*
+*Recently revived after about 3 years, working on it occasionally.*

-Attempt at building a basic OpenGL 3D engine from scratch, Google Go edition.
+Yet another attempt at building a basic OpenGL 3D engine from scratch, Google Go edition.
 The goal is to create a engine capable of producing *some* kind of *passable* graphics with a coherent art style.
-So far, the style has been based on colored voxels.
+So far, the style is based on colored voxels.

 Only tested on OSX 10.10+.
 It should theoretically work on Windows/Linux.